Our website will be unavailable between 6pm and 11pm on Thursday 2 April due to essential maintenance.

 Retail properties rate relief

-We have the discretion to discount business rate bills by one third of the daily chargeable amount in 2019/20 and in 2020/21 for retail premises with a rateable value of £51,000 or less.
+We have the discretion to discount business rate bills by 50% in 2020/21 for retail premises with a rateable value of £50,999 or less, this has increased from the one third we were able to apply in 2019/20.
 Retail premises must be occupied and wholly or mainly used to sell goods, services or food and drink to visiting members of the public.

 As a guide, qualifying businesses may include: